pisa-engine/pisa/docs/source/indexing_pipeline.md

 The uncompressed index stores document IDs and frequencies as 4-byte integers.
 It is an intermediate format between forward index and compressed inverted index.
 It is obtained by running `invert` on a forward index.
-To learn more about inverting a forward index, read [Inverting](inverting.html).
+To learn more about inverting a forward index, see [Inverting](inverting.html).
 Optionally, documents can be reordered with `reorder-docids` to obtain another instance of uncompressed inverted index with different assignment of IDs to documents.
 More on reordering can be found in [Document Reordering](document_reordering.html).

 ### Compressed

 An uncompressed index is large and therefore before running queries, it must be compressed with one of many available encoding methods.
+It is this compressed index format that is directly used when issuing queries.
 See [Compress Index](compress-index.html) to learn more.

 ## WAND Data